Detox Your Home the Easy Way!

 The first step to detoxifying your home is to assure it's smoke free.
-Cigarette and cigar smoke are absorbed in walls, furniture and curtains, and leave nasty odors that are not well tolerated.
+Cigarette and cigar smoke are absorbed in walls, furniture, and curtains.
+They leave nasty odors that are not well tolerated.

-If you smoke, do yourself a favor and stop smoking and start eating a plant based diet consisting of broccoli, cabbage and cauliflower.
-Cruciferous vegetables and Brussels sprouts with watercress help to counteract cancer.
+If you smoke, do yourself a favor and stop smoking and start eating a plant based diet consisting of broccoli, cabbage, and cauliflower.
+Cruciferous vegetables and Brussels sprouts with watercress help to counteract cancer and heal lungs.

-If your house has a smoky smell, you'll need to wash your drapes, bed linen and replace your furniture and possibly paint the walls.
+If your house has a smoky smell, you'll need to wash your drapes and bed linen.
+Perhaps, you can replace your furniture and possibly paint the walls.
 Water based paint won't contain VOCs like oily ones.
-Open your windows to air out your rooms when the sun is bright.

 Tend to the odors that bother you.

 - Make sure your oil burner is well ventilated.